wildlife-dynamics/ecoscope-workflows/README.md

     # data analysis dependencies are deferred to the function scope.
     # this allows the compiler to import tasks and introspect their
     # call signatures, without requiring `awesome_pydata_package` to
-    # exist in the compilation/parsing environment. for serialization
+    # exist in the compilation/parsing environment. this becomes
-    # purposes as well, this type of import deferral is helpful and
-    # therefore not uncommon when using python in distributed settings.
+    # especially valuable when you consider that each task is capable
+    # of being run in a totally isolated container environment, so
+    # these "inner" task dependencies (versions, etc.) do not necessarily
+    # need to be compatible with those of other tasks in the same DAG.
     from heavy_duty_pydata_package import cool_analysis

     return cool_analysis(